LilaKelland/Ravelry-Recommender-Engine/README.md

 Euclidean Distance is affected by the magnitude of the features, and the cosine of the angle indicates similarity (0 being not at all related, and 1 being perfectly similar).

-* IMAGE
+* IMAGE to come

-Here are some results for Sheldon the Turtle
+Here are some results for [Sheldon](https://www.ravelry.com/patterns/library/sheldon) the Turtle
-* ADD LINK  FOR SHELDON

-* Add in IMAGE here
+* IMAGE to come

 ## Collaborative Filtering
 Collaborative filtering looks at the behaviour between users and patterns (made projects).
 Usually this is based on ratings, because because a large proportion people didn’t rate patterns and 97 % that did gave them a 4 or 5 out of 5, this uses a binary or implicit approach which counts the user actually completing a project as the rating.